bintoca/dbuf/README.md

 The data types of serialization formats have traditionally been the lowest common denominator of types that exist across all programming languages.
 DBUF has a more powerful type system that can serve as the basis for a new family of programming languages and data stores while still being usable from existing languages.

-The flexibility of the format and type system presents serveral challenges when building an implementation but it also creates opportunities for new kinds of adaptive systems.
+The flexibility of the format and type system presents several challenges when building an implementation but it also creates opportunities for new kinds of adaptive systems.
 For example, a data store could re-compile itself based on the data it has or is configured to accept.

 ## Reference Implementation